58 Probability

 \[ 1 - \frac{\left( \frac{200}{216} \right)^{0}}{0!}\exp\left\{ - \frac{200}{216} \right\} = 0.6038 \]

 As \(\lambda \rightarrow \infty\), the Poisson p.m.f. approaches the shape of a Gaussian (normal) distribution.
-The normal approximation is sometimes made for sufficiently large values of the Poisson parameter, \(\lambda > 20\).
-Figure 32.8 shows the empirical histogram and density for 10,000 random draws from a Poisson(20) distribution and a Gaussian distribution with the same mean and variance as the Poisson.
 Some folks recommend the Gaussian approximation for the Poisson for \(\lambda > 100\) or even \(\lambda > 1000\).
+The approximation is sometimes made for smaller values of the Poisson parameter.
+Figure 58.8 shows the empirical histogram and density for 10,000 random draws from a Poisson(20) distribution and a Gaussian distribution with the same mean and variance as the Poisson.
+The approximation works quite well.

 For continuous random variables, the probability that the variable takes on any particular value is zero.
 To make meaningful probability statements we consider integration of the probability density function (p.d.f.) over sets, for example, intervals: